Stratified sampling and bootstrapping for approximate Bayesian computation: ABC using stratification

-and then use \eqref{eq:pmABC-lik} into an otherwise standard Metropolis-Hastings procedure.
-As already mentioned, simulating from $p(s|\theta)$ can be a computational bottleneck.
-We ask: is it worth to consider a pseudo-marginal ABC approach with $M>1$, in view of the higher computational effort when producing multiple independent summaries for each proposal $\theta^*$? \cite{bornn2017use} give a negative answer to the question, when the kernel $K_\delta$ is an indicator function, which is not what we choose for our experiments, as motivated below. \cite{bornn2017use} prove that, for indicator kernels, using $M=1$ yields a running time within a factor of two of optimal.
+As alluded to previously, \cite{bornn2017use} show that choosing $M=1$ is usually close to optimal.
+Specifically, they prove that, for indicator kernels, using $M=1$ yields a running time within a factor of two of optimal.
 This means that, although likelihood estimators obtained with $M=1$ necessarily have higher variance, these come with a small enough computational cost that makes the tuning of $M$ not worth the additional computational cost of simulating multiple times from the model.
-In view of these considerations, we consider whether it is instead worth to make use of a large number of ``bootstrapped datasets'', which is the value $R$ in section \ref{sec:sampling-resampling-stratification} (say $R=500)$.
-In the suggested approach we only generate artificial data by independently simulating from the model once ($M=1$) or twice ($M=2$) per MCMC iteration, and the $R$ datasets result from resampling procedures applied to that one sample (or two samples) generated from the model.
+We consider whether it is instead worth to make use of a large number of ``bootstrapped datasets'', which is the $R$ in section \ref{sec:sampling-resampling-stratification} (say $R=500)$.
+In the suggested approach we only run the model simulator once ($M=1$) or twice ($M=2$) per iteration.

-To lighten the notation, here and in the following we write $\mu(\theta)$ instead of $\mu_\delta(\theta)$, that is $\mu(\theta)$ never represents the true likelihood, and instead it is the ABC likelihood, which we wish to approximate.
-With reference to the notation in \eqref{eq:mu}, here we have $f(\cdot)\equiv K_\delta$, and take $\mathcal{D}\equiv \mathbb{R}^{n_s}$.
-We now consider the use of stratified sampling in this context.
-But first note that in \cite{andrieu2016establishing} there is a theoretical discussion on the general benefits of using stratification into ABC.
-Also, \cite{andrieu2016establishing} briefly suggest possibilities to accelerate ABC sampling using some kind of ``early rejection'' scheme, however this only applies to very simple examples, and specifically to cases where summary statistics are not used, which is not a typical scenario.
-We instead give a practical and more general construction of ABC-MCMC algorithms that exploits stratification, with specific emphasis on the use of resampling methods.